 Rhona Taylor is a multi-disciplinary artist whose work includes installations, painting, printmaking, photography and sculpture.
-Before studying painting at Edinburgh College of Art, she worked for several years as a newspaper journalist, and all of her artwork is strongly rooted in stories.
+Before studying painting at Edinburgh College of Art, she worked for several years as a newspaper journalist, and all of her artwork is strongly rooted in stories and storytelling.

-She now works from her studio at Wasps on Dalry Road in Edinburgh as well as at Edinburgh Printmakers.
-Last year she was selected for a two-month residency on the north coast of Iceland, as well as for Cove Park’s first subsidised winter residency for emerging artists.
+She now works from her studio at Wasps in Edinburgh as well as at Edinburgh Printmakers.
+In 2017 she was selected for a two-month residency on the north coast of Iceland, as well as for Cove Park’s first subsidised winter residency for emerging artists.
 She has also been artist in residence at Port Edgar Marina and the Human Genetics Unit at the University of Edinburgh.
 In 2016 she organised a group exhibition in the cells of a Victorian former prison in Campbeltown, Argyll.

-She is a member of Visual Arts Scotland and the Society of Scottish Artists, and is a Fellow of the Royal Society of Arts.
+She is Vice-President of the Society of Scottish Artists, a member of Visual Arts Scotland, and a Fellow of the Royal Society of Arts.

 (Image credit: James Glossop)